 Environment and climate

-People living in poverty often rely directly on natural resources such as forests, land, waterways and seas for their survival.
-That is why they are particularly affected by climate change and environmental degradation.
-Sida’s support strengthens countries’ own ability to drive environmentally sustainable development that improves people’s living conditions.
+People living in poverty are often directly dependent on natural resources such as forests, land, rivers and oceans for their survival.
+They are therefore particularly affected by climate change and environmental degradation.
+Sida's environment and climate efforts increase countries' own capacity to develop in an environmentally sustainable way and improves people's living conditions.

 Progress has been made

-Awareness of the extent of environmental and climate problems and the negative impact they have on world development is increasing globally.
-Knowledge is increasing about such issues as changing precipitation patterns, rising temperatures and sea levels, the loss of biodiversity and increasing pressure on the world’s ecosystems.
+Awareness is growing of the scale of environmental and climate problems, such as changing rainfall patterns, rising sea levels, loss of biodiversity and increased pressure on the world’s ecosystems.

-Several global agreements have been adopted to address the challenges with which the world is now confronted.
-Examples include Agenda 2030 and the Global Sustainability Goals, the United Nations Framework Convention on Climate Change (UNFCCC), the Paris Agreement and the Convention on Biological Diversity (CBD).
+Countries have adopted several global agreements to address the challenges facing the world.
+Examples include Agenda 2030 and the Global Goals, the Climate Change Convention, the Paris Declaration and the Convention on Biological Diversity.

-The poorest half of the world’s population accounts for just ten percent of the world’s emissions, while the richest ten percent account for around half of all emissions.
+The poorest half of the world’s population accounts for only ten percent of global emissions, while the richest ten percent account for around half of emissions.2

 Sida's work with the environment and climate

-A large part of the world’s population lacks access to electricity and relies on wood and charcoal to cook and fossil fuels for lighting.
-The use of dirty fuel creates poor indoor air, which in turn is estimated to lead to around 3.8 million deaths each year, most of them women and children.
-The lack of energy and fuel leads to conflicts, the devastation of forests/ecosystems, and increased risks for women and children who collect the fuel.
+When people lack access to renewable energy, this hinders environmentally and economically sustainable development.
+Today, around 800 million people lack access to electricity and around 2.8 billion people lack access to clean energy for cooking.
+The use of dirty fuel creates poor indoor air quality and is estimated to lead to around 2.8 million deaths each year, most of them women and children.
+The lack of energy and fuel can give rise to conflicts, deforestation and ecosystem degradation.3

-Two out of three people in Sub-Saharan Africa lack access to electricity.
-The forests are felled in order to obtain firewood with which to cook, and other fossil fuels power simple light sources in the evenings.
-Sida supports the Power Africa initiative, which increases people’s access to renewable energy.
-This reduces emissions and provides families with cleaner air in their homes.
+Two out of three people in sub-Saharan Africa lack access to electricity.4 Forests are cut down to supply firewood for cooking, and fossil fuels power simple light sources in the evenings.
+Sida is supporting Power Africa, an initiative that increases people’s access to renewable energy, leading to lower emissions and cleaner indoor air.

-One impediment to the transition to renewable fuels is that fossil fuels are heavily subsidised, including by the World Bank.
-Sida is pushing to get the World Bank’s Energy Sector Management Assistance Programme (ESMAP) to increase support for reforms aimed at transforming the energy sector, reducing fossil subsidies and becoming more energy efficient.
+One obstacle to the transition to renewable fuels is that fossil fuels are heavily subsidised, including by the World Bank.
+Sida is urging the World Bank’s Energy Sector Management Assistance Program (ESMAP) to increase support for reforms aimed at transforming the energy sector by reducing fossil fuel subsidies and becoming more energy efficient.

-In many countries, companies find it difficult to finance their activities, even though they have business ideas that could increase access to sustainable energy.
-In Bosnia and Herzegovina, Sida, USAID and ProCredit are collaborating to enable small and medium-sized enterprises in the renewable energy and sustainable energy solutions sectors to take out loans to start or scale up their businesses.
+In many countries, companies find it difficult to finance their operations, even though they have business ideas that could increase access to sustainable energy.
+In Bosnia and Herzegovina, Sida, USAID and the bank ProCredit are working together to help small and medium-sized enterprises in renewable energy and sustainable energy solutions to borrow in order to start up or scale up their businesses.

 Environmentally sustainable development and the sustainable use of natural resources

-Climate change, unregulated urbanisation, the conversion of forests into arable land, illegal logging and the development of infrastructure and hydroelectric power stations threaten nature and biodiversity all over the world – not only in the Amazon or the Arctic, but also in Europe and Africa.
+Climate change, unregulated urban migration, conversion of forests to farmland, illegal logging and the expansion of infrastructure and hydropower plants are threatening nature and biodiversity around the world.
+This is happening not only in the Amazon or the Arctic, but also in Europe and Africa.

-Deforestation is a huge problem in Burkina Faso.
-The organisations Tree Aid, the Swedish Environmental Protection Agency (SNV), and the UN’s UNCDF (Unlocking Public and Private Finance for the Poor) programme work in the country to decentralise forest management, promote small-scale forest entrepreneurship and reduce pressure on forest resources.
+Deforestation is a huge problem in Burkina Faso.6 Here, the organisations Tree Aid, the Swedish Environmental Protection Agency, SNV and the UN programme UNCDF (Unlocking Public and Private Finance for the Poor) are working to decentralise forest management, promote small-scale forest enterprises and reduce pressure on forest resources.

-To feed a growing population without harming the environment and the climate, the world’s agriculture must deliver larger volumes of nutritious food with a lower environmental footprint.
-Through CGIAR (a global partnership in agricultural research), Sida supports, inter alia, the development of hardier plant varieties that can cope with the results of a changing climate (such as drought, heat and floods).
+For the world’s growing population to be able to eat their fill without damaging the environment and the climate, agriculture needs to provide larger volumes of nutritious food with less impact on the environment.
+Through CGIAR (a global partnership in agricultural research), Sida supports, among other things, the development of plant varieties that are more resilient to a changing climate and that can better withstand drought, heat and floods, for example.
 This makes agriculture less vulnerable to extreme weather.

 Scope and governance of Sida’s work with the environment and climate